-SARP provides for relief from Income Tax on 30% of income over \in 75,000, subject to an upper income threshold, where applicable.
+SARP provides for relief from Income Tax on 30% of income over €75,000 (€100,000 for an employee who arrives on or after 1 January 2023), subject to an upper income threshold, where applicable.

 There is no exemption from USC.
 PRSI is payable where the individual is not liable to social insurance contributions in their home country.
 School fees of up to €5,000 per annum and expenses incurred on one trip home per year, where they are paid for by the employer, are not subject to Income Tax, USC or PRSI.